gcman/gcman.github.io/content/2018_02_02_comparing.md

 ---
-Title: Comparing $e^\pi$ and $\pi^e$
+title: Comparing $e^\pi$ and $\pi^e$
-Date: 2018-02-02
-Category: math
-Tags: calculus, proof
-Slug: e-pi
-Summary:
-ShortTitle: Comparing Powers of e and pi
+shorttitle: Comparing Powers of e and pi
-Status:
+date: 2 February 2018
+category: math
+tags: calculus, proof
+slug: e-pi
 ---

 The constants $e$ and $\pi$ are everywhere in mathematics.